Catoctin Furnace

-Catoctin Furnace (also known as Catoctin Iron Furnace) is a historic iron forge located on Route 15 between Frederick and Thurmont in Catoctin Furnace, Maryland.
-The smelting blast furnace is shown.
-No forge is at the site now.
-Forges were present when the ironworks was operational.
+Catoctin Furnace (also known as Catoctin Iron Furnace) is an historic iron forge located on Route 15 between Frederick and Thurmont in Catoctin Furnace, Maryland.
+Since it was closed in 1903, no forge has been at the site.

 History

 Catoctin Furnace was constructed in 1774 by four brothers Thomas, Baker, Roger and James Johnson to produce pig iron from locally mined hematite.